ga4gh/refget/docs/specification.md

   - sequences
 ```

-We refer to this as the *canonical seqcol object representation*.
-An example of a sequence collection organized into the seqcol object representation would be this:
+This schema is the *seqcol schema*, and sequence collection objects in this structure are said to be the *canonical seqcol object representation*.
+Here's an example of a sequence collection organized into the canonical seqcol object representation:

 ```json
 {